bupar01/raspberrypi-wsdd-install/README.md

 Since Windows 10 updates in 2021, and may be shortly before that, samba servers are no longer showing up in Windows Explorer's Network window.
 The python3 [wsdd script](https://github.com/christgau/wsdd) by Steffen Christgau published in GitHub implemented a Web Service Discovery host daemon provides a workaround for this problem until samba implements an internal solution.
 ## How do you install it in Raspberry Pi OS
+The first series of commands do the following:
 1. make sure python3 is installed and where it is, install python3 if not present (apt install python3) which python3
 1. download wsdd.py from github